dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 .\efbundle.exe --connection 'Data Source=(local)\MSSQLSERVER;Initial Catalog=Blogging;User ID=myUsername;Password=myPassword'
 ```

+> [!WARNING]
+> Don't forget to copy appsettings.json alongside your bundle.
+The bundle relies on the presence of appsettings.json in the execution directory.

 ### Migration bundle example

 A bundle needs migrations to include.
 These are created using `dotnet ef migrations add` as described in [_Create your first migration_](xref:core/managing-schemas/migrations/index#create-your-first-migration).
 Once you have migrations ready to deploy, create a bundle using the `dotnet ef migrations bundle`.
 For example: